Can Brand Partnerships Help Shift to Thrift?

 These bastions of affordable used clothing and household items have historically seen a rise and fall in popularity over the decades.
 Sometimes due to economic changes.
 And sometimes because of societal changes.
 Recently, these retail centers have once again gained popularity (and are likely to gain even more with the onslaught of rising inflation) – but not for reasons that would immediately come to mind.

-Environmental stewardship, sustainability and social altruism.
+Environmental stewardship, sustainability, and social altruism.

 In a country that became all about disposable income that also translated to disposable everything, studies show that the average American throws out 82 pounds of textile waste every year, translating to more than 11 million tons of textile waste produced every year.
-Much of it ending up in landfills or worse, in ecosystems like rivers and oceans.
+Much of it ends up in landfills or worse, in ecosystems like rivers and oceans.

 As millennials began to question these practices, they also began to look at their own behaviors that could be contributing to harming the planet, and that’s when things began to change.
-And while this “movement” or repurposing started with clothing and certainly continues, it’s taken on a new meaning as supply chain issues drag down availability and increase pricing on things like home furnishings.
+While this “movement” or repurposing started with clothing and certainly continues, it’s taken on a new meaning as supply chain issues drag down availability and increase pricing on things like home furnishings.

 What’s Driving Resale?